CCBDA-UPC/Assignments-2025/Lab06.md

 You can execute it as shown below.
 That will create the command to type in order to create an Elastic Beanstalk that has

-- two EC2 instances min and three EC2 instances max (see `ebOptions` in the Python code above).
+- one EC2 instance min and three EC2 instances max (see `ebOptions` in the Python code above).
 - the instance profile and service role are the ones that must be used in the Learning Lab environment (see `ebOptions` in the Python code above).
 - the Elastic Load Balancer (ELB) is of type application, as necessary for this type of deployment (see `ebOptions` in the Python code above).
 - a very small EC2 instance type `t2.nano` (see `ebOptions` in the Python code above).